Who is Kali?

 Kali worship, Tantra and Sri Ramakrishna

 Regarding significance of Kali Worship, Shaktas will give lots of reasons based on Puranas and Tantra Shastras about the superiority of Kali worship over other sects.
-In my opinion, it was another very strong sect, (like Gaudiya Vaishnavism in Bengal) existing in those periods, thanks to the widespread practice of Tantra amid Bengalis.
+In my opinion, Shakta was a very strong sect, (like Gaudiya Vaishnavism) in Bengal existing in those periods, thanks to the widespread practice of Tantra amid Bengalis.

 It may be pointed out that Sri Ramakrishna practiced Tantra under the methodical and strict guidance of Bhairavi Brahmani and attained the pinnacle of divine experience as per Tantra Shastras.
 But during his days, Tantra Shastra had attained quite a bad reputation because it was conveniently misunderstood and practiced by many to enjoy drinking and sex.
 Leaving behind the core idea of transcending those meaner pulls to attain divinity (Unity of Shiva and Shakti) through enjoying and overcoming, Tantra in practice had considerably degenerated those days.

 By the strength of his divine experience, Sri Ramakrishna strongly warned against those practices of Tantra; he pointed out that the chances of falling were rather more than succeeding by the secret practicing of indulgence in the Pancha Makaras — madya (wine), māṃsa (meat), matsya (fish), mudrā (parched grain) and maithuna (sexual intercourse) of the Tantra.